-Karen Tountas joined the Medical Affairs Consulting team at Lumanity to guide the PMO division and strategically integrate innovative technical solutions into medical affairs programs.
+Karen Tountas joined Lumanity to guide the PMO division and strategically integrate innovative technical solutions into medical affairs programs.
 Karen’s extensive program management experience, strategic expertise, and leadership will not only drive execution of deliverables in an aligned and integrated manner across functions but will also enable high-functioning teams and accelerate growth.

 Scientifically, Karen is a generalist and brings 40 years of experience from across industry, academic, and non-profit sectors, which includes nearly 20 years of direct program management of research programs in cancer, infectious diseases, inflammation, neurobiology, nutrition, and others.
 She enjoys leading highly collaborative efforts, and understands research and development processes, the importance of ethical conduct, and the value that stakeholder engagement brings to facilitate programmatic success.